 We made our way slowly towards the bullring area to try and get away from the worst of the throng.
 We found a small park with an empty bench and sat down, taking a well earned rest.
 We left it about half an hour before going back in to the centre where it should be a bit quieter.

 Then there was more wandering around.
 There were bits The Chef wanted another look at, then it was the debate about where and when we eat.
 If we left it until we got back at 20:00 we'd have to buy a Take-Away from the campsite restaurant.
 Fish & Chips are on offer on Tuesdays and Thursdays so it would probably be that, but we felt it would be a bit too late in the day to eat.

 In the end we decided to get something in Valencia, though we weren't terribly hungry.
-The Chef remembered seeing a McDonald's on our wanderings, not that we eat that sort of thing very often, but it's usually good value and fills a gap.
+The Chef remembered seeing a McDonald's on our wanderings, nwe hardly ever eat that sort of thing but it's usually good value and fills a gap.

 So it was McDonalds, and we settled for two 'Happy Meals'.
 When The Chef bought them to the table they were obviously childrens meals.
 Nevertheless for €3.85 a portion we each we got four chicken nuggets, a small bags of fries, a portion of ice cream with crushed M&M's on top and a Coca Cola.

-No doubt our fellow travellers on the bus coming back today had enjoyed delicious lunches of fine Spanish cuisine, but I bet they didn't walk out of their restaurant with a free colouring book.
+No doubt our fellow travellers on the bus coming back today had enjoyed delicious lunches of fine Spanish cuisine, but I bet they didn't walk out of their restaurant with a free colouring book each.